Montana-Media-Arts/sonic-programming/Syllabus.md

 ### Headphones

-You will need to bring a pair of headphones for work in this class.
+You will need to acquire a pair of headphones for work in this class.
 I would suggest you invest in a good pair, as part of your grade will be based on the technical quality of your work.
 If you cannot hear issues because you have poor quality headphones, then you are risking poor grades.

 You are looking for reference quality headphones.
 That means headphones that present your audio to you as honest and neutral as possible.
 A bad mix should sound like a bad mix.
-Hyped headphones that accentuate bass or highs in flattering ways can hide detail and mix issues.
+Hyped headphones that accentuate bass or high frequencies in flattering ways can hide detail and mix issues.

 _A discussion of headphones will occur on the first day of the course._